thegiftofgabes/fantasypunk-netlify/content/quickstart/_04-cast.md

 ---
 weight: 4
-title: "The Cast"
+title: "the cast"
 ---

-# 4 - The Cast
+# 4 - the cast: player characters

 The Party Companions in **fantasypunk** are magical and mundane at the same time.